matteomanzini/group9_assignment_1/README.md

 Provides data to the `navigation_node` in **navigation_package** to compute the final goal position.

 ### **• my_launch**
-Contains the main launch file `launch/start_launch.xml` for system startup.
+Contains the main launch file *`launch/start_launch.xml`* for system startup.
 It launches all single launch files:

-*1. `navigation_launch.xml`* : startups 2D pose estimate and Nav2 goal;
+*1. `navigation_package/launch/navigation_launch.xml`* : startups 2D pose estimate and Nav2 goal;

-*2. `camera_36h11_launch.xml`* : initializes external camera and AprilTag detection;
+*2. `my_apriltag_ros/launch/camera_36h11_launch.xml`* : initializes external camera and AprilTag detection;

-*3. `assignment_1.launch.py`* : launches navigation and lifecycle client nodes;
+*3. `ir_2526/ir_launch/launch/assignment_1.launch.py`* : launches navigation and lifecycle client nodes;

-*4. `laser_launch.xml`* : processes the laser for table detection.
+*4. `laser_scan/launch/laser_launch.xml`* : processes the laser for table detection.

-`launch/start_launch_without_apriltag.xml` has the same functionality without stream messages.
+*`launch/start_launch_without_apriltag.xml`* has the same functionality without stream messages.

 ### **• navigation_package**
 Implements the logic of navigation inside the simulated environment.

 It contains two nodes:

-*- lifecycle_client* sets the initial pose of robot and notifies the navigation_node if robot is ready to move with Ready.srv.
+• `lifecycle_client` sets the initial pose of robot and notifies the navigation_node if robot is ready to move with Ready.srv.

-*- navigation_node* computes the goal position (in the middle of apriltags) and startups the navigation until final goal is reached.
+• `navigation_node` computes the goal position (in the middle of apriltags) and startups the navigation until final goal is reached.

 Performs coordinate transformation in map frame to act the navigation in RViz2.